Continual Learning for Instruction Following from Realtime Feedback: Continual Learning

-At any point during the agent instruction execution, the user may provide binary (positive or negative) feedback signals, creating a stream $\langle (\feedback_\fbindex, \walltime^\feedback_\fbindex) \rangle _{\fbindex=1}^{\fbseqlen}$ where $\walltime^\feedback_\fbindex$ is the user's wall time when a feedback button is pressed.
-We also allow the user to manually reboot the follower at any point during an instruction execution.
-This is meant to terminate very bad executions before they damage the interaction too much, for example by leading the follower astray too far.
-Rebooting adds a negative feedback signal to the end of the stream, and removes all queued instructions.\footnote{\cerealbar allows the leader to queue multiple instructions for the follower to execute.
-The follower only sees the current instruction.}
+At any point in time during the agent's instruction execution, the user may provide binary (positive or negative) feedback signals, creating a stream $\langle (\feedback_\fbindex, \walltime^\feedback_\fbindex) \rangle _{\fbindex=1}^{\fbseqlen}$ where $\walltime^\feedback_\fbindex$ is the user's wall time when a feedback button is pressed (Line~\ref{alg:line:feedback}).
+We also allow the user to reboot the follower at any point during an instruction execution (omitted from Algorithm~\ref{alg:contlearn}).
+This is meant to terminate very bad executions before they damage the interaction, for example by leading the follower too far astray.
+Rebooting adds a negative feedback signal to the end of the stream, and removes all queued instructions.\footnote{\cerealbar allows the leader to queue multiple instructions; the follower only sees the current instruction.}